Anti-Bot

 How Incapsula scores a request

-Incapsula scores at two layers.
-Layer 1 inspects TLS fingerprint, IP/ASN reputation, request rate, and the static User-Agent against a known-bot blocklist.
-A datacenter IP or an obviously-scraper UA gets blocked before any JS runs.
-Layer 2 is a lightweight JavaScript challenge served as an iframe with the message "Request unsuccessful.
-Incapsula incident ID: …" — the script sets the incap_ses_* cookie after running and reloads.
-Subsequent requests with the cookie pass.
+Incapsula checks a visitor in two stages.
+Layer 1 runs before any code executes: it inspects your TLS fingerprint (the signature pattern your encryption handshake produces), your IP and ASN reputation (how trustworthy your network is), how fast you are sending requests, and your static User-Agent against a known-bot blocklist.
+A datacenter IP or an obviously-scraper UA gets blocked right here, before any JavaScript runs.
+Layer 2 is a lightweight JavaScript challenge served in an iframe with the message "Request unsuccessful.
+Incapsula incident ID: …" — the script sets the incap_ses_* cookie after running and then reloads the page.
+Once you hold that cookie, later requests pass.

 Telling Incapsula apart from generic WAFs

 The X-Iinfo header alone identifies Incapsula.
-Even when not visible, incap_ses_* or visid_incap_* on a Set-Cookie are diagnostic — these names are unique to Incapsula and have been stable for years.
+Even when it isn't visible, an incap_ses_* or visid_incap_* name on a Set-Cookie is diagnostic — these cookie names are unique to Incapsula and have been stable for years.
 The "Request unsuccessful.
-Incapsula incident ID" block page is the third tell.
+Incapsula incident ID" block page is a third tell.
 Older deployments also expose X-CDN: Incapsula.

 Code example